triton-inference-server/model_analyzer/docs/config.md

   model_1:
     perf_analyzer_flags:
         percentile: 95
-        latency-report-file: /path/to/latency/report/file
+        latency_report_file: /path/to/latency/report/file
 ```
 **Important Notes**:
-1. The section name contains underscores `perf_analyzer_flags` as seen in the example above.
-However the arguments themselves should contain hyphens as seen with `latency-report-file`.
-2. The Model Analyzer also provides certain arguments to the `perf_analyzer` instances it launches.
+* The Model Analyzer also provides certain arguments to the `perf_analyzer` instances it launches.
 These ***cannot*** be overriden by providing those arguments in this section.
 An example of this is `perf_measurement_window`, which is an argument to Model Analyzer itself.

 ### The `model-names` field and `<model>`
 The `--model-names` argument can be provided as a list of strings (names of models) from the CLI interface, or as a more complex `<model>` object but only through the YAML configuration file.
 The model object can contain `<constraint>`, `<objective>`,